We need the Bible. It’s our portal, our clear window, our direct line into knowing the King. These are our promises.

 - “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”
 Luke 6:38.
 This is one I have proven to myself.
 As I am a blessing to others I receive a blessing in return much greater than I gave.

 - “Do not grieve, for the joy of the LORD is your strength.”
 Nehemiah 8:10.
-There is joy to be found when I trust in the Lord.
+There is a joy to be found when I trust in the Lord.

 - “From the fullness of his grace we have all received one blessing after another.
 For the law was given through Moses; grace and truth came through Jesus Christ.”
 John 1:16-17.
 Grace and truth go hand in hand, and they are the great blessing that we all have from Jesus.

 - “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
 John 10:10.
 Jesus came that we might live an abundant life, the best life that God could possibly want for us, something much better than we can ever imagine.
-Satan is the thief who promises pleasure and great things, but means us only harm.
+Satan is the thief who promises pleasure and great ideas but means us only harm.

 - “Surely goodness and love will follow me all the days of my life, and I will dwell in the house of the LORD forever.”
 Psalm 23:6.
 This is a promise and a truth that can get me through any day.